DataFire/Integrations/integrations/generated/azure_network_routefilter/README.md

   * id `string`: Resource ID.

 ### PatchRouteFilterRule
-* PatchRouteFilterRule `object`: Route Filter Rule Resource
+* PatchRouteFilterRule `object`: Route Filter Rule Resource.
   * etag `string`: A unique read-only string that changes whenever the resource is updated.
   * name `string`: The name of the resource that is unique within a resource group.
 This name can be used to access the resource.
   * properties [RouteFilterRulePropertiesFormat](#routefilterrulepropertiesformat)